What Is Legal Malpractice?

 Hence, in the above example, the man very well may want to file a legal malpractice lawsuit against his lawyer in order to attain the compensation that he may have received in the underlying personal injury lawsuit, had the lawsuit been handled in a proper manner.
 As seen in the above slip & fall injury example, even though the accident injuries, although significant, were minor in nature relative to more serious injuries that can occur in other accidents, the amount of money ranges into the tens of thousands of dollars.
 Had this injury been of a more “serious” nature, the amount of potential compensation involved likely would be (commensurately) higher.

-The Elman Law Group has handled over 10,000 Illinois lawsuits over the last 20+ years.
+The Elman Joseph Law Group has handled over 10,000 Illinois lawsuits over the last 25+ years.
 This breadth of experience gives us extensive practical knowledge in Illinois case law, and the operating experience needed to determine how to best help our clients realize the maximum monetary compensation.

-Over the last 20+ years, we have gained a reputation for our court-trial performance.
-In fact, because of these attractive court verdicts, many other well-known law firms choose to have Elman Law Group take cases to court.
+Over the last 25+ years, we have gained a reputation for our court-trial performance.
+In fact, because of these attractive court verdicts, many other well-known law firms choose to have Elman Joseph Law Group take cases to court.

-Elman Law Group works on legal malpractice cases on a contingency basis — meaning that clients are not charged legal fees unless and until the client receives accident compensation.
+Elman Joseph Law Group works on legal malpractice cases on a contingency basis — meaning that clients are not charged legal fees unless and until the client receives compensation.